The Truth About Men and Pornography

 - Men who have never been regular porn users assessed pornography as having more negative than positive effects.
 There are all sorts of possible reasons for this.
 Perhaps their first porn experiences were unpleasant, so they never developed the habit.
 Or maybe it’s their preconceived negative attitudes that keep them away.
 At any rate, these men made up a minority of the sample, less than 20%.

 - Men who were more religious reported more negative than positive effects of pornography.
 However, they didn’t report a lower frequency of porn use than non-religious men.
-No doubt, these men experiencine conflicting emotions as they struggle to reconcile their behaviors with their beliefs.
+No doubt, these men experience conflicting emotions as they struggle to reconcile their behaviors with their beliefs.
 They’re also easy targets for the purveyors of porn-addiction therapy.

 - Although both younger and older men reported an overall positive experience with porn, younger men also indicated a greater degree of negative effects than did the older men.
 This result flies in the face of conventional opinion that the younger generation is more open to pornography than the older population.
 The researchers speculate that this is due to sexual experience.
-Young, inexperienced men turn to pornography for sexual knowledge, and when they later enter into sexual relationships they find out that real sex isn’t at all like what they’ve been viewing on the internet.
+Young, inexperienced men turn to pornography for sexual knowledge, and when they later enter into sexual relationships they find out that real sex isn’t at all like what they’ve been viewing on the Internet.
 In contrast, older men who gained their sexual experience before pornography became widely available know that porn is fantasy, not reality.
-In other words, porn sets unrealistic expectations about sex for naïve viewers, but it enhances sexuality for those who have realistic expectations about it.
+Porn sets unrealistic expectations about sex for naïve viewers, but it enhances sexuality for those who have realistic expectations about it.

 Of course, just because men find porn viewing to be a positive experience, that doesn’t mean it’s good for them.
 A survey from 60 or 70 years ago on men’s smoking habits would have yielded very similar results.
 And even then, many people worried about the dangers of tobacco.
 But it wasn’t until there was an abundance of scientific evidence of the harmful effects of smoking that we as a society kicked the habit.

 The same may eventually be true for pornography consumption, but I’m guessing it won't be.
 I believe it’s healthy to have an open attitude toward sexuality in all its forms as an essential aspect of human nature.
 Further, there’s plenty of evidence regarding the deleterious effects of repressed sexuality.
-Finally, I strongly suspect the guilt associated with illicit porn consumption does far more psychological harm than the recreational viewing of people having sex on the internet.
+Finally, I strongly suspect the guilt associated with illicit porn consumption does far more psychological harm than the recreational viewing of people having sex on the Internet.
 I imagine that, in another generation or two, people will wonder what all the fuss was about back in the dark ages of the early 21st century.

 Miller, D. J., Kidd, G., & Hald, G. M. (2018).
 Self-perceived effects of pornography consumption among heterosexual men.
 Psychology of Men & Masculinity, 19, 469-476.